metinaydar/metinaydar/README.md

  - worked at
    - CERN in Switzerland as ATLAS TDAQ SysAdmin
    - Institute of Accelerator Technologies in Turkey as Scientific Project Expert
+ - volunteered at
+   - biggest tech events in the Baltics; Latitude59 and sTARTUp Day
  - member of
    - Project Management Association, Ankara
    - PMI-TR, Istanbul: A local chapter of Project Management Institute (PMI)